-Colorado Springs Marijuana Offense Lawyer Defending a Variety of Cases
+Colorado Springs Marijuana Offense Lawyer

 On November 6, 2012, Colorado Constitutional Amendment 64 was passed by the voters legalizing recreational use of marijuana.
 The amendment permits a person 21 years of age or older to consume or possess limited amounts of marijuana, as well as provides regulations for the licensing of cultivation facilities, product manufacturing facilities, testing facilities, and retail stores.
 The amendment also permits local governments to regulate or prohibit such facilities.
 As result of this amendment, the state government will tax marijuana sales like cigarettes and alcohol.